Henry Edward Cusack

-Henry Edward Cusack (1865-1954) was a Locomotive Superintendent of the Midland Great Western Railway (MGWR).
+Henry Edward Cusack (1865–1954) was a Locomotive Superintendent of the Midland Great Western Railway (MGWR).

 Life

 Edward Cusack was born on 6 November 1865.
 He was educated at Clifton College, Bristol, England.
 His father, Sir Ralph Smith Cusack was Chairman of the MGWR from 1865 to 1905 and his brother-in-law, Major Major James William Henry Claud "H.C."
 Cusack was Deputy Chairman of the MGWR from 1905.
 His mother was Elizabeth Barker He served a four-year apprenticeship with Kitson and Company, England, followed by two years at Crewe, then returned to Ireland as a junior draughtsman in 1890.
 He married Constance Louisa Vernon in 1892.
 When Martin Atock announced his intended retirement from the MGWR Henry Edward Cusack was appointed his joint first assistant locomotive engineer with Basil Hope from the North Eastern Railway.
 Martin Atock's son, Thomas, was appointed as second assistant.
-Cusack rose to take the Chief Mechanical Engineers position from 1905-1915 and was replaced by the young draughtsman W. H. Morton who rose to support him.
+Cusack rose to take the Chief Mechanical Engineers position from 1905 to 1915 and was replaced by the young draughtsman W. H. Morton who rose to support him.